NIJOY-P-JOSE/portfolio-website/README.md

 - Responsive design that works on various devices.
 - Sections for Home, About, Education, Skills, Projects, and Contact.
 - Carousel for displaying projects or testimonials.
-- Interactive elements with smooth transitions and hover effects
+- Interactive elements with smooth transitions and hover effects.